jboss-developer/jboss-eap-quickstarts/kitchensink-jsp/README.md

 -------------------------------------
 You can also start the server and deploy the quickstarts or run the Arquillian tests from Eclipse using JBoss tools.
 For general information about how to import a quickstart, add a JBoss EAP server, and build and deploy a quickstart, see [Use JBoss Developer Studio or Eclipse to Run the Quickstarts](https://github.com/jboss-developer/jboss-developer-shared-resources/blob/master/guides/USE_JBDS.md#use-jboss-developer-studio-or-eclipse-to-run-the-quickstarts)

+You may see the following warnings for the `index.jsp` file when you import this quickstart into JBoss Developer Studio.

+        The tag handler class for "c:forEach" (org.apache.taglibs.standard.tag.rt.core.ForEachTag) was not found on the Java Build Path
+        The tag handler class for "c:out" (org.apache.taglibs.standard.tag.rt.core.OutTag) was not found on the Java Build Path

+You can ignore this warning as it does not impact building or deploying the quickstart in JBoss Developer Studio.
+It appears to be an Eclipse Web Tools Platform (WTP) issue because the code in the `index.jsp` file does not even use the JSTL core library and the warnings point to comments in the file.
+See [JBEAP-22175](https://issues.jboss.org/browse/JBEAP-22175) for the latest updates on this issue.

 Debug the Application
 ------------------------------------